Can Dogs Eat Rice?

 • Phosphorus that works with calcium to strengthen bones, teeth, and ligaments

-• Thiamine, aka vitamin B1, which supports cell production and metabolism
+• Thiamine, aka vitamin B1, supports cell production and metabolism

 • Magnesium that supports muscle movement and energy production